Mount Smart Stadium: Naming rights

 As of 12 July 2006, the stadium reverted to its original name, Mt Smart Stadium.
 In a press release, the Auckland Regional Council, owners of the stadium, stated they had considered other offers, but felt they did not suit.
 Auckland Regional Council did not actively pursue a replacement sponsor.

 On 14 July 2017 the Stadium was temporarily renamed Manu Vatuvei Stadium for the Warriors vs Panthers game where the Warriors bid farewell to club legend Manu Vatuvei.

+On 15 May 2023, the stadium became known as Go Media Stadium when Auckland Stadiums signed a naming rights deal with the advertising company.
+On 10 July 2024, the naming rights deal was extended until at least May 2028.

+On 18 August 2023, the stadium was renamed Daniel Anderson Stadium for one day only as a fundraiser for former NZ Warriors coach Daniel Anderson who became an incomplete quadriplegic after a bodysurfing accident in 2022.

+On 19 August 2024, the stadium was renamed Shaun Johnson Stadium for one week to commemorate the final home game of Shaun Johnson's career on 23 August 2024, before his retirement after the season.

 Tenants

 It currently serves as the home ground for the New Zealand Warriors in the Australian National Rugby League and NRL Women's Premiership.
 It is the former home of the Football Kingz of the Australian National Soccer League; however, its A-League successor, the now defunct New Zealand Knights, played on the other side of Waitematā Harbour at North Harbour Stadium.

-In 2022, the Moana Pasifika Super Rugby team will start playing at Mt Smart.
+The Moana Pasifika Super Rugby team started utilising the stadium as its home ground in 2022.

-The Athletics Ground (officially Mt Smart Stadium Number 2) hosts athletics meets, right down to Primary School Level.
+The Athletics Ground (officially Mt Smart Stadium Number 2) hosts athletics meets.
 It also holds local rugby league matches and serves as the home ground for the Auckland franchise in the Bartercard Premiership.

-Rugby league test matches

-A list of rugby league test and World Cup matches played at Mount Smart Stadium.
+In March 2024, new A-League Men club Auckland FC was announced to be playing their first season at this venue.
+In July 2024, it was announced that the club had signed a five-year deal meaning the stadium would be Auckland FC's home until at least 2029.